 Campaign & Advertising Plans

-The most successful campaigns rely on research and data that is segmented into prospect groups with common needs who are then presented highly relevant and valued information.
+The most successful campaign relies on research and data segmented into prospect groups with common needs.
+As a result, you are presented with highly relevant and valued information.

 “Love Your Colors” Campaign

 The promotion included a free one pint paint or stain color sample giveaway.
-Available via coupon only, driving traffic to both websites and Herzog’s locations.
+Available via coupon only, these promotions would drive traffic to both Herzog’s websites and Herzog’s locations.

 Read More…Read Less…